 Drowning is a leading cause of death for young people in New York, according to the NY State Department of Health.
 The agency reports that almost 28 people, 19 years and younger die every year as a result of drowning-related injuries.
 These tragic cases impact children at a much higher rate than adults, and more than a third of the victims are just four years old or younger.

 Parents who have lost a child in an avoidable drowning are left suffering unimaginable grief and loss, and struggling to understand how it happened.
 In most cases, the drowning could have been avoided.
 Holding the responsible party accountable is an important action for those who have lost a loved one in a swimming pool drowning accident in the New York City area.
-Wingate, Russotti, Shapiro & Halperin, LLP is a highly-respected law firm that has served New York City for over 50 years, including swimming pool drowning cases.

 In cases of death from drowning, parents can seek some level of justice by filing a wrongful death claim.
 The first, and most critical step, is to get legal representation from a lawyer you can trust.
 All responsible parties must be identified.
 In some cases, the drowning occurred in a public facility, managed by city, county, or another sector of government.

 The law protects governmental bodies against claim, with a short period of time allowed to file a claim before the clock runs down.
 Swimming pools in apartment buildings may or may not provide supervision for swimmers.
 Issues such as a broken gate or faulty doors could allow children to enter the area on their own.
-Our swimming pool accident attorney will identify all liable parties, collect and preserve evidence, interview witnesses, and call upon our professional resources, such as medical experts, financial experts, accident investigators and others as needed.
+Our swimming pool accident attorneys will identify all liable parties, collect and preserve evidence, interview witnesses, and call upon our professional resources, such as medical experts, financial experts, accident investigators and others as needed.
 Every case is prepared to present to a jury.
 We are not seeking a fast, easy settlement, but full justice for those we represent.

 The most common ways preventable drowning can occur include the following: